Part 1 – Hyperoliidae, Mantellidae

 The throat is translucent with a green shading, while the central belly is silvery-white and the sides are translucent.

-The iris is light brown to gray.
+The iris of the eyes is light brown to gray.

-The Boophis boehmei frog species is endemic to Madagascar and is found in the humid rainforest at an altitude of 379-1,780 meters above sea level.
+The Boophis blommersae frog species is endemic to Madagascar and is found in the humid rainforest at an altitude of 379-1,780 meters above sea level.
+The tadpoles develop in streams.

-It is a very common species, but it only tolerates slight changes in its habitat – it is threatened by the loss of its habitat caused by subsistence agriculture, logging, charcoal production, the spread of eucalyptus, and the expansion of human settlements.
+It is a very common species, but it only tolerates slight changes in its habitat.
+It is threatened by the loss of its habitat caused by subsistence agriculture, logging, charcoal production, the spread of eucalyptus, and the expansion of human settlements.
+However, it can be found in the well-managed Montagne d’Ambre National Park and Tsaratanana Reserve, as well as in the planned Bemanevika Protected Area.

-The natural habitats of Boophis boppa are subtropical or tropical moist lowland forests, subtropical or tropical moist montane forests, and rivers.
+Boophis boehmei is a frog species from the Mantellidae family that is endemic to Madagascar.
+Its natural habitats are subtropical or tropical moist lowland forests, subtropical or tropical moist montane forests, and rivers.
 It is threatened by habitat loss.

 Boophis boppa